dcarr178/Vintage-HOA-CCRs/Bylaws.md

     (c) Exercise for the Association all powers, duties and authority vested in or delegated to this Association and not reserved to the membership by other provisions of these Bylaws, the Articles, or the Declaration;

-    (d) Declare the office of a member of the Board of Trustees to be vacant in the event such member shall be absent from three (3) consecutive regular meetings of the Board of Trustees; and
+    (d) Declare the office of a member of the Board of Directors to be vacant in the event such member shall be absent from three (3) consecutive regular meetings of the Board of Directors; and

     (e) Employ a Manager, an independent contractor, and such other employees as they deem necessary, and to prescribe their duties.

 ##### Section 6.2 Duties

-It shall be the duty of the Board of Trustees to:
+It shall be the duty of the Board of Directors to:

     (a) Cause to be kept a complete record of all its acts and corporate affairs and to present a statement thereof to the Members at the annual meeting of the Members, or at any special meeting when such statement is requested in writing by one-fourth (1/4) of the Members who are entitled to vote;